Click here for information about how to make a tax-deductible donation to The Legacy Press

-This treatise consists of eleven chapters, each of them dealing with different aspects of printing.
-An opening digression on the origin of printing is followed by chapters that describe the various stages of printing, including a detailed description of the different kinds of type sizes and their use, the rules of orthography and punctuation, the setting of numeric systems, imposition, casting off, the printing of university theses, and the correction of proofs.
+The 96-page printing manual – set and printed by Paredes himself – was issued in Madrid around 1680.
+It opens with an introductory digression on the origin of writing and printing, followed by ten technical chapters on each of the tasks that are necessary to print a book, including a detailed description of the different kinds of type sizes and their use, the rules of orthography and punctuation, the setting of numeric systems, imposition, casting off, the printing of university dissertations, and the correction of proofs.
 Some of the chapters are of unique relevance for the understanding of early printing in Europe.
 Chapter 8, for example, is the first recorded, comprehensive account of the practice of printing by forms/formes.

-Alvarez’ transcription, translation, and notes greatly facilitate access to this important historical work, which is in fact the earliest known printer’s manual published in Europe – Joseph Moxon’s Mechanick Exercises was published in 1683 – and an extraordinary rarity: there are only two extant copies in the world!
-The book will also include reproductions of the copies held in rare-book ollections at the Providence [R.I.]
-Public Library and at the University of València, Spain.
+Alvarez’ transcription, translation, and notes greatly facilitate access to this important historical work, which is in fact the earliest known printing manual published in Europe – Joseph Moxon’s Mechanick Exercises was published in 1683 – and an extraordinary rarity: there are only two extant copies in the world.
+The book also features a foreword by the late Don W. Cruickshank and full reproductions of the copies held in rare-book collections at the Providence Public Library and at the University of Valencia, Spain.

-Dr. Alvarez is Outreach Librarian and Curator at the Special Collections Library, University of Michigan.
+Dr. Alvarez is Curator at the Special Collections Research Center, University of Michigan Library.

 466 pages • 212 color illustrations • cloth, sewn • 10 x 7 in.